Creamy pesto with white beans is the perfect pasta sauce or healthy dip that is packed full of flavor and is so easy to make!

 Garlic powder: This recipe uses garlic powder in place of fresh garlic.
 I find that fresh garlic can quickly overpower a pesto and is sometimes difficult to mince into small enough pieces (meaning someone is gong to bite down on a large chunk at some point).
 Because of this, I like to use garlic powder.
 You could use 1-2 cloves of well minced garlic in place of the garlic powder.

-If you love homemade pesto, you should try
+If you love pesto, try these other recipes

 Recipes to use your pesto with